mapbox/preprocessorcerer/readme.md

 --- | --- | ---
 tif-toBytes | TIF file with 16-bit pixels | Scale 16-bit TIFF files to 8-bit
-tif-reproject | TIF file that is not in EPSG:3857 | Reproject TIFF file to EPSG:3857 shp-reproject | Shapefile that is not in EPSG:3857 | Reproject shapefile to EPSG:3857 shp-index | Shapefile that has no mapnik index | Add a spatial index to shapefile
+tif-reproject | TIF file that is not in EPSG:3857 | Reproject TIFF file to EPSG:3857 tif-overviews | TIF file | Generate overviews for TIFF files shp-reproject | Shapefile that is not in EPSG:3857 | Reproject shapefile to EPSG:3857 shp-index | Shapefile that has no mapnik index | Add a spatial index to shapefile geojson-bom | GeoJSON string with a BOM char | Remove a byte-order-mark from a geojson string

 ## Part Splitting